Ghana Stock Exchange (GSE) Live

 |Bottom Losers (1)||Top Movers (10)|

 The GSE has two categories of listing, namely, the main board and the Ghana Alternative Market (GAX).
 The GAX, operated as a parallel market since 2015, is aimed at small and medium-sized enterprises with strong growth potential.
 The table below presents equities from both categories.
 Currently, the types of stock listed on the GSE are common stock (ordinary shares), preferred stock (preference shares), and exchange traded funds.

-GSE TRADING SUMMARY FOR FRIDAY, OCTOBER 18, 2019: At the end of the last weekday of trading on the Ghana Stock Exchange (GSE), a total of 89,611 shares, corresponding to a market value of GHS 65,559.42, were traded.
-Compared with the previous GSE trading day (Thursday, October 17), today's data shows 129% improvement in volume and 188% improvement in turnover.
-The current GSE market capitalization is GHS 55.64 billion.
+GSE TRADING SUMMARY FOR MONDAY, OCTOBER 26, 2020: At the end of the first weekday of trading on the Ghana Stock Exchange (GSE), a total of 5,439,462 shares, corresponding to a market value of GHS 3,982,724.00, were traded.
+The current GSE market capitalization is GHS 53.05 billion.

 In the aggregate, 10 GSE listed equities participated in trading, ending with one loser, namely MTN Ghana, with 1.61% share price depreciation.
 MTN Ghana recorded the highest volume of 5.1 million traded shares, followed by Ecobank Ghana (147,003), Ecobank Transnational (118,100) and Standard Chartered Bank (692).